ginnox1/CanalNetworkDocs_online/DesignCriteria/AboutDesignCriteria.md

 1. Report values.

+> **Note:** The case of p<=a will render calcualted Critical Shear stress values to be equal to 0.
+Make sure to use the right bed material paramters when using this method.

 If the To>=Tc*, particle motion is eminent, and the text in the assembly panel will update accordingly.

 <img src="./ImagesAbout/Image 030.png">

-Figure showing critical shear stress values on segment view (left) and node view (right).
+*Figure showing critical shear stress values on segment view (left) and node view (right).*

 When using the interactive canal section design environment, you can use the *Max Tau* solver option, to determine the dimensions of a stable canal section using the above method.
 This procedure ensures the critical shear stress (calculated according to the tractive force method) is not exceeded, when determining the canal depth and width - while maintaining all other parameters as is.